zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Howto_rheo.rst

 bonds between the particles (see the :doc:`bpm howto <Howto_bpm>` page for more details), and (c) use :doc:`pair rheo/solid <pair_rheo_solid>` to apply repulsive contact forces between distinct solid bodies.
-Akin to pair rheo, pair rheo/solid considers a particles fluid/solid phase to determine whether to apply forces.
+Akin to pair rheo, pair rheo/solid considers a particle's fluid/solid phase to determine whether to apply forces.
 However, unlike pair rheo, pair rheo/solid does obey special bond settings such that contact forces do not have to be calculated between two bonded solid particles in the same elastic body.